mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 This will start a web server and launch a web browser to display our application.
-This is an incredibly useful tool during development as it will automatically build and reload the web browser whenever we change anything.
+This is an incredibly useful tool during development as it will automatically build run/reload a web browser whenever we change anything allowing you to instantly see the change you have made.
 You can leave this running in the background as we develop the site.

 ## Overview Of The Project